This page includes information about government reform. If you're just starting out in your career, or want to become a teacher, see: Become a teacher

 By putting in place high-quality alternative pathways we are making sure that prospective candidates from diverse backgrounds and life stages have the opportunity to pursue a career in teaching, without compromising the rigour of their preparation as teachers.

-Verification of alternate pathways for entry into teacher education
+Verification of alternate pathways for entry into initial teacher education

-The VIT accredits all initial teacher education courses that lead to registration as a teacher in Victoria.
-In 2017 the VIT will develop a quality assurance framework to ensure that course providers, schools and the community can have confidence that all teacher candidates, whatever their pathway into a teaching course, meet the required standards and are being adequately prepared.
+In 2018 the Department will work with the Victorian Institute of Teaching and initial teacher education providers to develop a quality assurance framework to ensure that schools and the community can have confidence that all teacher education candidates, whatever their pathway into a teaching course, meet the required standards and are being adequately prepared.

 Expansion of employment-based pathways into teacher education programs